docusign/code-examples-java/README.md

 ## Introduction
 This repo is a Java Spring Boot application that demonstrates:

-1. **Embedded Signing Ceremony.**
+1. **Embedded Signing.**
    [Source.](./src/main/java/com/docusign/EG001ControllerEmbeddedSigning.java)
-   This example sends an envelope, and then uses an embedded signing ceremony for the first signer.
+   This example sends an envelope, and then uses embedded signing for the first signer.
-   With embedded signing, the DocuSign signing ceremony is initiated from your website.
+   With embedded signing, DocuSign signing is initiated from your website.
 1. **Send an envelope with a remote (email) signer and cc recipient.**
    [Source.](./src/main/java/com/docusign/controller/eSignature/examples/EG002ControllerSigningViaEmail.java)
    The envelope includes a pdf, Word, and HTML document.